-World leaders recalibrate as they consider Harris presidency
+World leaders recalibrate as they consider a Harris presidency

 - Quick Read

-Note: Editor's note: This article has been amended to clarify Nimrod Novik's affiliation.